idanielsh/ImageRep/README.md

     - Search based on description

-        - Memeories associated with a certain images can be added as descriptions.
+        - Memories associated with certain images can be added as descriptions.
 We can then search for images based on particular descriptions.

-# Instalation Instructions
+# Installation Instructions

 - Prerequisites
     - Visual Studio with "ASP.NET and web development" workload